How to take a good picture and hear your music in seconds

 - Photograph a paper score – snapping a screen is not recommended

 - Make sure the music is flat and looks straight on the device screen.
-Make sure the left edge of the music is clear and lies vertical
+It is very important that the left edge of the music is clear and lies vertical

 - Use plenty of light and give the camera time to focus

-- Cheaper Android devices do not have good enough cameras for music recognition.
+- All modern iPhones and iPads work well with PlayScore.
+However only top-end Android devices have good enough cameras for music recognition.
 You can check your device for free by downloading PlayScore Lite first

 PlayScore Lite and PlayScore Pro